SamuelSwartzberg/flashcardifying_text_temp/inf.md

 JS has a specific, especially featureful type of sting called a template literal, which are delimited by backticks (`foo`) sh is a little special in that it accepts strings with no surrounding quotes in some cases.
 YAML accepts unquoted strings if they don't interfere with other syntax, of which the most common case is them containing <code> :</code>
-In some languages, strings are ended by the NULL (0x00) character, these are known as null-terminated strings.
+In some languages, most notably C, strings are ended by the NULL (0x00) character, these are known as null-terminated strings.

 A raw string is a string literal where character escapes have been disabled and so everything is a literal. r or R"foo"|Python|Rust